mahesh-ai-ml-ds/EDA/AMZN-Coupon-Acceptance/readme.md

  ## Conclusion and Next Steps ##
-  Let's first answer the prompt questions at the beginning using the observeations from data.
+  Let's first answer the prompt questions listed beginning of analysis using the observeations from data.

  - Would you accept that coupon and take a short detour to the restaraunt?
      _The direction of detour though is irrelevant but the time to destination should be lesser for the acceptance based on data._